-Defra will convene with regulators on a quarterly basis during 2022 to agree on a proportional and coordinated plan to reduce emissions, working closely with site operator to identify sources and review implemented measures.
+Defra convened with regulators on a monthly basis during 2022 to discuss the target value exceedances.
+The regulators are working closely with site operators to identify sources, review implemented measures and agree on a proportional and coordinated plan to reduce emissions.